Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^ka-15]: If one disregards the Idea for a Universal History, See Ante.
 "In the last analysis one can conclude nothing from history, as from tragedy, save that men's efforts after personal self-realization or social responsibility have been defeated at the hands of relentless fact."
 [^ka-16]: Whitehead - Adventure of Ideas p.
 369.

 "As soon as high consciousness is reached, the enjoyment of existence is entwined with pain, frustration, loss, tragedy.
 Amid the passing of so much beauty, so much heroism, so much daring, Peace is then the intuition of permanence.
 It keeps vivid the sensitiveness to the tragedy; and it sees the tragedy as a living agent persuading the world to aim at fineness beyond the faded level of surrounding fact.
-Each tragedy is the dis- closure of an ideal:- What might have been and what was not:
-What can be.
+Each tragedy is the disclosure of an ideal:- What might have been and what was not: What can be.
 The tragedy was not in vain.
 This survival power in motive force marks the difference between the tragic evil and the gross evil.
-The inner feeling belonging to this grasp of the service of tragedy is Peace - the purification of emo- tions."[^ka-16]
+The inner feeling belonging to this grasp of the service of tragedy is Peace - the purification of emotions."[^ka-16]
 [^ka-10]: Kant - Eternal Peace (Friedrich op. cit. p.
 483).

 [^ka-11]: See post for discussion.
 The subsequent section on amalgamation of Kant's Idea for a Universal History and his Guarantee for Eternal Peace.
 Since the latter sharpens the former's implications it forms the core of the analysis.